8.36 Slide Rules for the Sikes Hydrometer

 Bring the eye to the level of the surface of the sample, note what part of the Stem be cut by that surface, as seen from below, and add such part or Division to the number of the Weight for the INDICATION.

 Once an “indication” was made, the first slide rule, called the Proof Slide Rule, could be used to determine the proof of the liquid.
 Suppose the temperature of the liquid was measured to be 58 F, and that a weight of 60 was used, while the stem reading was 7.6 (as in the illustration above).
 This gives an “indication” of 67.6.
 The index of the scale on the slide is indicated by a line with three circles above it, sometimes called the star.
 We set this mark on the slide rule against the temperature of 58 on the bottom scale.
 We then look for 67.6 on the slide; it could be on the front or the back of the rule, depending on the value being sought.
 In our case, 67.6 lines up against 13.8 on the front top scale.
-This is to the right of the “PROOF” gauge mark on this scale, and so the liquid is deemed to be 113.8 proof.
+Note that this is to the right of the “PROOF” gauge mark on this scale.
+As mentioned above, higher indications coincide with lower proof.
+Thus, results to the right of the “PROOF” mark mean that the liquid is “under proof.”
+In our present example, the liquid is deemed to be 100 - 13.8 = 86.2 proof.
+Notice, too, that if we turn our rule over, the numbers on the slide represent “indications” in the range from about 14 up to about 59, most of which would correspond to “over proof” for typical temperatures.
+Many proof slide rules are found to have labels on the two sides of the rule with the words “Under Proof” and “Over Proof” to help avoid confusion.

 With the proof determined, the next stage is to assess a taxation on the liquid.
 This, of course, can vary from year to year according to the government rates.
 The tax itself is based upon the total amount of alcohol, not the total volume of any liquid, and hence the tax rate can be given as a single number – the rate for proof liquid.
 One can imagine a couple of ways to approach this.
 First, one could find the appropriate higher or lower tax rate per gallon for an over- or under-proof liquid and then multiply by the total number of liquid gallons.
 Or, similarly, one can find the equivalent number of gallons of proof liquid that would correspond to the same amount of alcohol in our given gallons of original liquid.
 This was called a reduction calculation.
 Then, one just multiplies this number of equivalent gallons by the standard tax rate for proof alcoholic liquids.
 The Comparison Slide Rule was used for these two types of calculations.